-39. Members of the A Audit Commit tee as a whole, and e specially its Chairm an, are appointed l taking into account their knowledg ge and experience in acco unting, auditing and risk management matters, both financial and non-financial.
+39. Members of the Audit Committee as a whole, and especially its Chairman, are appointed taking into account their knowledge and experience in accounting, auditing and risk management matters, both financial and non-financial.

-40. Under the supervision of the audit committee, there should be an internal audit unit to ensure the proper functioning of internal control and information systems, reporting functionally to the non-executive chairman of the board or the chairman of the audit committee.
+40. Under the supervision of the Audit Committee, there is a unit that assumes the internal audit function ensuring the proper functioning of the information and internal control systems, which functionally reports to the Non-executive Chairman of the Board or the Audit Committee.